SummaryRead the full fact sheet

 After having a baby, up to 80 per cent of women may develop the ‘baby blues’ .
 This feeling passes in a day or two and is different from postnatal depression (PND).
-However, around one in seven to ten mothers develop PND.
+However, around one in 7 to 10 mothers go on to develop PND.

 PND is a depression that comes on within 12 months of having a baby, usually during the first few weeks or months.
 It can start slowly or suddenly, and can range from very mild and transient, to severe and lingering.
 For most women, it passes quickly, but others will need professional help.

-PND is most common after a woman’s first pregnancy.
+PND is most common after a first pregnancy.
 Some women experience depression during their pregnancy (this is called antenatal depression).
 Antenatal and postnatal depression are together known as perinatal depression.

 The symptoms of antenatal and postnatal depression depend on the severity of the depression, but may include: